Why this guide matters for ClickUp users

 ✓ Automated daily backups of all your ClickUp data

-✓ Unlimited retention (no 30-day expiration)
+✓ Unlimited retention on the Premium plan (no 30-day expiration)

 ✓ Point-in-time recovery (restore from any date)